-Regardless of algorithmic implications, our results are important because they provide new information on universal numbers $\pi(n)$, $\tau(n)$, and $\rho(n)$ similar to the crossing numbers [3, 13, 22], the size of crossing families (pairwise crossing edges) [28], the Steiner ratio [6, 23], and other numbers and constants studied in discrete geometry (such as [8, 10, 17]).
+Regardless of algorithmic implications, our results are important because they provide new information on universal numbers $\pi(n)$, $\tau(n)$, and $\rho(n)$ similar to the crossing numbers [3, 13, 23], the size of crossing families (pairwise crossing edges) [30], the Steiner ratio [6, 25], and other numbers and constants studied in discrete geometry (such as [8, 10, 17]).

-An assumption.
+Remark.
 Collinear points are beneficial for covering paths and trees as they usually lead to paths and trees with fewer edges.
-In our algorithms (which consider constant number of points in each iteration), collinear points could be simply handled by considering more cases.
-Therefore, to avoid the interruption of our arguments we assume that no three points are collinear.
+To avoid the interruption of our arguments we first describe our algorithms for point sets with no three collinear points.
+In the end we show how to handle collinearities.